sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

 An existing role must have the Center Type, Employee Restrictions, Subsidiary Restriction and Authentication settings as above.
 Verify the following options are ***not*** checked: ```CORE ADMINISTRATION PERMISSIONS```, ```SINGLE SIGN-ON ONLY```, ```WEB SERVICES ONLY ROLE``` and ```RESTRICT THIS ROLE BY DEVICE ID```.

-Optional but recommended: Re-name the existing role to indicate that it is being utilized by RJWarehouse in addition to its other functions to locate it easily later, if necessary.
+Optional but recommended: Re-name the existing role to indicate that it is being utilized by RJWarehouse in addition to its other functions to locate it in the future easily.

-Once your role is created or you have your existing role which conforms to the requirements set above, add the permissions for the data you need replicated.
+Once your role is created or you have your existing role which conforms to the requirements set above, save the role and then add the permissions for the data you need replicated.
 #### NetSuite Permissions

-Permissions may be configured for a role in NetSuite under **Setup &rarr; Users/Roles &rarr; Mange Roles**. add any other permissions for the data replication you want and remove all permissions from the role that are listed in the Access Violations.
+Permissions may be configured for a role in NetSuite under **Setup &rarr; Users/Roles &rarr; Mange Roles**.
+The only permission additions/removals required by RJWarehouse are in the following Required and Access Violation sections.
+All other permissions are technically optional but will be required to replicate the individual objects they are related to.
+For example, if you are attempting to replicate the object Sales Order, you will need the permission for Sales Order but you may also need permissions for any related lists and Sales Order-adjacent objects (i.e.; Customer Payment, Account, etc).

 1. Permissions
    1. Adding/Removing Permissions
-      1. Using an Admin level account, log into customer's NetSuite.
+      1. Using an Admin level account, log into the NetSuite instance.
       2. Use global search for Manage Roles
       3. In the dropdown results, click Page: Manage Roles
       4. Find the role you are altering in the list.
       5. Click edit
          1. Find the necessary permission in the Permissions section tabs in the dropdown at the bottom of the page.
-            1. *Note* - There are 5 tabs of permissions.
-Transactions, Reports, Lists, Setup, and Custom Record
+There are 5 tabs of permissions: Transactions, Reports, Lists, Setup, and Custom Record.
-         2. Click add.
+         1. Click add.
-            1. *Suggestion* - If adding many permissions, save periodically.
+            1. If you're adding a lot of permissions, save periodcally and navigate back to the
-         3. Repeat steps 1 and 2 for any permissions you need.
+         2. Repeat steps 1 and 2 for any permissions you need.
-      6. Click save.
+      1. Click save.

 Please see this Oracle Document: [NetSuite Users & Roles](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_N284861.html) for more information on permissions.